garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 Me while your bitch ready what we got
 You heard she gave us head outside in the drop
 Then went home and tongue kiss you
-Your only reply was "baby i miss you"
+Your only reply was "baby I miss you"
 See that's the difference between yalls and ours
 Yall baby stretch ours from here to tomorrow (uh)
 From here to tomorrow (yall feel free to love that there)